rajmaheshwari3001-dev/Trustlayer/README.md

 ## 🤝 Contributing
 Contributions are welcome!
 Please create an issue to discuss the change you want to make before submitting a pull request.

-## 📄 License
-This project is built for Hacknovate 7.0.